MicrosoftDocs/defender-docs/defender-for-iot/enterprise-iot-get-started.md

 Before purchasing a license you must calculate the number of devices you're monitoring.

-### Calculate monitored devices for Enterprise IoT monitoring
+### Calculate monitored devices for enterprise IoT security

 Use the following procedure to calculate how many devices you need to monitor if: